bonfire-networks/bonfire-app/docs/BONFIRE-FLAVOURED-ELIXIR.md

 `|>` and `~>` compose in the way you'd expect; i.e. a `~>` receiving an error tuple or nil will stop executing the rest of the chain of (mixed) pipes.

-## Where
+## Untangle

-`Where` provides replacements for the macros in Elixir's `Logger` module and the `IO.inspect` function to output code location information.
+`Untangle` provides replacements for the macros in Elixir's `Logger` module and the `IO.inspect` function to output code location information.
 The first argument will be `inspect`ed and the second (where provided) will be used as a label:

 ```
-iex(1)> import Where
+iex(1)> import Untangle
-Where
+Untangle
 iex(2)> debug(:no, "the answer is") # log at debug
 11:19:09.915 [debug] [iex:2] the answer is: :no
 :no